sourcegraph/sourcegraph-public-snapshot/web/README.md

 # Sourcegraph WebApp

+Guide to contribute to the Sourcegraph webapp.

+## Naming files

+If the file only contains one main export (e.g. a component class + some interfaces), name the file like the main export.
+This name is PascalCase if the main export is a class.
+This makes it easy to find it with file search.
+If the file has no main export (e.g. a file with utility functions), give the file a name that groups the exports semantically.
+This name is usually short and lowercase or kebab-case, e.g. `util/errors.ts` contains error utilities.
+Avoid adding utilities into a `util.ts` file, it is doomed to become a mess over time.

+### `.ts` vs `.tsx`

+You must use the `tsx` file extension if the file contains TSX (React) syntax.
+You should use the normal `ts` extension if it does not.
+The `tsx` extension makes certain generic syntax impossible and also enables emmet suggestions in editors, which are annoying in normal TypeScript code.

+### `index.*` files

+Index files should not never contain declarations on their own.
+Their purpose is to reexport symbols from a number of other files to make imports easier and define the the public API.

 ## Components

 - Try to do one component per file.
 This makes it easy to encapsulate corresponding styles.